{{flagHref}}

 Coatings & Inks

-UV-curable coatings and inks for rapid surface hardening on wood, plastics, and paper
+for fast surface hardening on wood, plastics, and paper

-Printing, Packaging, Household Décor
+Printing, Packaging, Home Décor

 Adhesives

-Light-curable adhesives for electronics assembly, automotive bonding, and optical components
+Light-curable adhesives for electronics assembly,

 Electronics, Automotive, Optoelectronics